 LEAs are also an integral step in the process of educators achieving permanent certification.
 It is important to know and understand the process for professional staff to reach permanent certification.

-The information found at the links below provides you important information in ensuring you employ appropriately certified staff and can assist your staff in transitioning to Level 2
+The links below provide important information in ensuring you employ appropriately certified staff and can assist your staff in transitioning to Level 2.

 If you have questions regarding staffing, email them to ra-edcertstaff@pa.gov.
 Questions regarding Act 48 should be sent to ra-edact48@pa.gov.
 Questions regarding Educator Effectiveness should be sent to RA-PDE-Evaluation@pa.gov